 Being a long-time lover of old-fashioned and vintage toys, the bendy wood bead dolls, peg dolls, and Waldorf baby dolls have become my passions of the moment and first gift projects of this new year.
 Making them will keep me busy until my cow hide is finished tanning and I can start turning it into moccasins.

-Our service is very reliable and fast, but I have to admit binge watching Netflix was a guilty pleasure, as was downloading music and getting on Pinterest.
-Any time you upload, download, live stream, or get on social media type websites, it soaks up your data unless you are online between 2 and 8 a.m.
+Our service is very reliable and fast, but I have to admit binge watching Netflix was a guilty pleasure, as was listening to music online, and getting on Pinterest.
+Any time you use the Internet, it soaks up your data unless you are online between 2 and 8 a.m.

 About 95% of the toys at big box stores in the next county over (we may be the only county in America without a Walmart, and that suits us just fine.) were based on characters from a television show or a movie.